How to slow down time on your wedding day

 So bring your pretty notebook, or geeky spreadsheet, it’s time to get organised…

-Ten time-saving tips to slow down time on your wedding day
+Ten time-saving tips to make the most of your wedding day

 1/ Make realistic plans